rwblokzijl/Msc-thesis-EuroToken/thesis.md

 10 years after the publication of its white paper the crypto-currency it is extremely popular as an investment vehicle.
 Yet any significant payment volumes have yet to be achieved.
-With transaction fees peaking at 59 US dollars [@BitcoinTransactionFees] around April 21 2021, Bitcoin is not, and perhaps never will be, fit to be a direct consumer facing payment system.
+With transaction fees peaking at 59 US dollars [@BitcoinTransactionFees] around April 21, 2021, Bitcoin is not, and perhaps never will be, fit to be a direct consumer facing payment system.

 Other solutions to the tight coupling problem have been marginally successful on national levels.
-In the Netherlands the iDEAL system has succeeded in integrating most dutch banks under a single online payment system.
+In the Netherlands the iDEAL system has succeeded in integrating most Dutch banks under a single online payment system.
 In Norway a similar product called Vipps exists that integrates all Norwegian banks.
 And similar systems exist in many European countries [@EMPSA].
 All these payment initiatives effectively create an abstraction layer over the individual banks,